-If you shared an app with Contributor permission
+If you shared an app with Can edit permission

 The people you shared the app with will receive an email notification if you selected that check box in the app sharing screen.
-In the email, they can click or tap a link that opens the app directly for editing using PowerApps Studio for the web.
+In the email, they can click or tap a link that opens the app directly for editing using PowerApps Studio.
 There is also a link to run the app on Dynamics 365.
-Soon we will support universal links, which means if you have PowerApps Studio or PowerApps mobile installed, the app will open in PowerApps Studio or PowerApps Mobile.
+Soon we will support universal links, which means if you have PowerApps Studio or PowerApps Mobile installed, the app will open in PowerApps Studio or PowerApps Mobile.